Skip to Content

 • Type: string

 The directory where the fetched versions of the typescript package are stored.
-Relative path is resolved relative to the current directory.
+A relative path is resolved relative to the current directory.

 TSTYCHE_TIMEOUT